 Understanding Self and Others (graduate students only)

-An interpersonal therapy group graduate students.
-The focus of the group is determined by members.
-Common themes may include: Navigating academic pressures, dealing with feelings of isolation, procrastination, self-care, depression, anxiety, and maintaining healthy relationships with friends, families, and others.
+An interpersonal therapy group for graduate students.
+The focus of each group session is determined by members.
+Common themes may include navigating academic pressures, dealing with feelings of isolation, procrastination, self-care, depression, anxiety, maintaining healthy relationships with friends, families, and others.

 Group Therapy FAQs